When it comes to tax time, where do I begin?

 I rented my RV out this year.
 Can I take the expenses on it?

 That depends.
 Did you rent it out for more than 14 days?
 If so, then yes you can take some of the expenses related to your RV.
-The expenses would be prorated for however many days it was rented out vs. you lived in it.
+The expenses would be prorated for however many days it was rented out vs. you living in it.
 Expenses include fees for listing on a rental site, RV insurance, RV taxes (property taxes), and repairs directly related to the rental (a renter breaks something and you need to fix it).

 I run my business/work remotely from an RV.
 Can I take a home office deduction?